Open for the 2023 Season!

 Complete your visit by taking home some organize stone-ground flour and cornmeal produced at the Gristmill in an authentic flour sac with muffin and bread recipes printed on the bag.
 Packages are available for a donation.

-Host your next formal or informal family gathering, or corporate event at Cooper Gristmill.
+Host your next formal or informal wedding, family gathering, or corporate event at Cooper Gristmill.
 The Gristmill offers the option of reserving a charming Carriage House surrounded by a lovely landscape.
-For more information, please call 973.326.7631.
+To reserve the Carriage House, please call 973.285.6534.

 The Morris County Park Commission acquired Cooper Gristmill in 1973, and opened it to the public in October 1978.
 The stretch of the Black River on which the Cooper Gristmill is situated is well-suited for the operation of water-powered mills.